nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 * Changes are made only due to life events or long-term structural reasons
 * Market movements alone do not justify altering the strategic mix
 * Rebalancing is a risk-management tool, not a market-timing mechanism
+* When faced with uncertainty, I follow the framework—not emotions, opinions, or predictions.
+* Always check overlap between funds before adding new ones

 ### What Not to Do

 * Do not exit equity completely
 * Do not exit any asset class completely
 * Do not split Hybrid into equity/debt for rebalancing, keep it as a single bucket
+* Do not add more than one fund per fund category
+* Do not add any new fund without a clear role
 * Do not react daily, weekly
 * Never sell Core funds to fund Sandbox
 * Avoid chasing past performance